albertllousas/monads-explained/readme.md

   boundary of you program.
 - Is it an error that you control?
 Then use another error handling mechanism.

-> Why would be bad to use exceptions for my own errors?
+> Why would it be bad to use exceptions for my own errors?

-- In almost all the languages exceptions hide non-happy case flows, you can not type them in the function signatures, therefore, from client perspective you can not even notice and deal properly with them.
+- In almost all the languages exceptions hide non-happy case flows, you can not type them in the function signatures.
+  Therefore, from a client perspective you can not even notice and deal properly with them.
 - Using exceptions you are not forced to face your own errors, you can easily let it crash, delegating the control of the flow to someone else.
 - They can be expensive in terms of performance.